DEFRA/ffc-pay-core/resources/testing/README.md

 If the repo contains all the required files you need, to start:

-to navigate to directory with the script run:
+To navigate to directory with the script run:

    `cd /resources/testing `

-to run the script,execute the command :
+To run the script,execute the command :

    `./automation-script.sh`